Project name: The Açaí Project - Sustainable Jungle Fruit Harvest

-The village of Esperanza (28 families) and the community of El Torno (8 families) are located 70km and 45km from the Tapiche Reserve, respectively.
+The village of Esperanza (28 families) and the community of El Torno (8 families) are located 70km and 50km from the Tapiche Reserve, respectively.
 They are the reserve’s closest neighbors, and Esperanza in particular is a hotbed of loggers and poachers.
 Having already decimated surrounding areas through unmonitored logging and poaching, locals turn to the Tapiche Reserve in search of resources.
 The government provides them with little assistance, so the men rely on logging and poaching for income, and the women often resort to offering "companionship" in exchange for food or lodging.

 The initial plan was to employ a rotation of 4 locals from the village of Esperanza and 4 locals from the settlement of El Torno each month. planting and caring for açaí palm trees.
 This project restores some of the natural landscape of the rainforest in previously cleared areas and installs the foundation for a commercial jungle product that can be ecologically harvested, guaranteeing eco-sustainable jobs for future generations.

-The açaí seedlings need a few years to mature before harvest, so in the meantime we've provided wages by building a Canopy Observation Tower (with the help of funds from Tapiche friends, many thanks!).
+The açaí seedlings need a few years to mature before harvest, so in the interim, we provided wages by building a Canopy Observation Tower (with the help of funds from Tapiche friends, many thanks!).
 We've also trained locals to climb trees to harvest jungle fruits instead of cutting them down.
 Many visitors are surprised to learn that cutting trees down to harvest fruit is the "normal" and accepted practice in our region.
 We invited a tree-climbing expert from a neighboring river region to help show our locals how to climb trees and explain the benefits of allowing the tree to live and generate more fruit for the next season.

 We practiced the new tree-climbing sustainable harvest skills with the "aguaje" fruit from the Mauritia flexuosa palm tree.
 This fruit is very popular in Iquitos for making juices and popsicles and is one of the most commonly cut palm trees in the Iquitos area for its fruit.
 Cutting the trees pushes the harvesting groups further into the jungle each season in search of mature trees that bear fruit, reaching all the way to Tapiche 400km away from the city and beyond.
 Aguaje has a high content of natural estrogen and is known as burití in Brazil.
 It has been gaining popularity on the international market for its use in cosmetic and personal care products for both its estrogenic properties as well as its ability to act as a natural sunscreen and skin protectant.